christakakis/SmokersCollabFilter/README.md

-# SmokersCollabFilter
-Personalized smoking recommendations based on Collaborative Filtering.
+# SmokersCollabFilter: Personalized smoking recommendations based on Collaborative Filtering.

 ## **About**